ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 > In the *local terminal* we then use the same `ssh` command as shown above to create the SSH-tunnel
 > ![SSH command in local terminal]({{ page.root }}/fig/mobaxterm_ssh_command.png)
 {: .callout}

-This SSH session created tunnel from your computer to gra798.
-The tunnel will be active only while the session is running.
-Do not close this window and do not logout, this will close the tunnel and disconnect you from the notebook.

-Now in the browser on your local computer you can type localhost:8888, and enter the token when prompted.

-In Jupyter open new notebook.
-Ensure that you are creating notebook with the python kernel matching the active environment (env-pytraj), or kernel will fail to start!

 > #### Uninstalling virtual environment from Jupyter:
 >